fsvieira/zebradb-core/README.md

 # zebrajs

-ATENTITON: This is still a beta version, many things can change, and not everything is working.
+ATTENTION: This is still a beta version, many things can change, and not everything is working.

-Zebrajs is a logical symbolic computation query system, given a set of computational definitions it will answer questions about them, therefor Zebrajs is better suited for software validation and constrain satisfaction problems.
+Zebrajs is a logical symbolic computation query system, given a set of computational definitions it will answer questions about them, therefor Zebrajs is better suited for software validation and constraint satisfaction problems.

 Zebrajs system consists of two parts the definitions and the query, both parts share the same language of zebra-system terms, which is defined by a certain formal syntax, and a set of transformation rules.